vicjicaman/tracker-tool/README.md

 # Tracker-tool

-This is a simple issue tracker that used git as a data store.
+This is a simple issue tracker that used git as a data store, you can create issue, labels and comments.

 # Install and start